cabuelow/shark-conservation-multiple-outcomes/README.md

 **TODO**

+- Sophie is getting us SD for fish fluxes, she also says: Dk (Diet stoichiometry) parameter is by far what the model is most sensitive to.
+- Fit models without MPA variables
+- do HDI^2
 - Run model on carbon ingestion rates
 - Figure out what is going on with 'closed plus' and negative effect of MPA presence
     - either remove MPAs from model, or run individual models (rather than full one)